ubiqsecurity/ubiq-java/example/README.md

 # Ubiq Security Sample Application using Java Library

-This sample application will demonstrate how to encrypt and decrypt data using the different APIs.
+Provided are two sample applications.
+One called "UbiqSample.java" demonstrates how to encrypt and decrypt typical data that you might encounter in your own applications.
+The other sample application called "UbiqSampleFPE.java" demonstrates how to encrypt and decrypt using format preserving encryption (FPE).

-### Documentation
+## Documentation for UbiqSample.java

 See the [Java API docs](https://dev.ubiqsecurity.com/docs/api).